The Potential Impact of AI Innovations on U.S. Occupations: Previous Attempts to Link Tasks to Patents

 \section{Previous Attempts to Link Tasks to Patents}

-\textbf{Word-matching methods linking tasks to patents.} A word-matching method employs a dictionary approach, parsing task descriptions to identify verb-noun pairs associated with each task~\cite{webb2019impact}.
+\setcurrentname{Previous Attempts to Link Tasks to Patents}\phantomsection \textbf{Word-matching methods linking tasks to patents.} A word-matching method employs a dictionary approach, parsing task descriptions to identify verb-noun pairs associated with each task~\cite{webb2019impact}.
 This approach captures the task essence concisely and specifically, such as the pair ``install, sensor'', offering a clear representation of the task.
 Using the same method, AI patent titles are also processed to extract verb-noun pairs describing the tasks targeted by each patent.
 The relative frequency of similar pairs in tasks and patent titles determines the AI exposure score, indicating the level of task exposure to AI.

 \mbox{ } \\ \textbf{Word-matching methods: Potential false positives.} Webb method~\cite{webb2019impact} identified ``elevator installers'' as one of the most impacted occupations by AI.
 However, he also acknowledged that this classification is an example of false positives caused by word matching methods being coarse-grained.
 By applying our deep-learning method instead, we learn that nearly all the tasks of the occupation ``elevator installers'' are indeed not impacted (Table~\ref{tab:elevator}): only 1 out of 20 tasks was impacted.
 This speaks to the robustness of a deep-learning approaches compared to a word-matching approach.